syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-navigation.md

 ### Retrieve current column index in line

-We can retreive the current word column index in EditControl by using the `GetCurrentWordColumn` method and `CurrentColumn` property.
+We can retrieve the current word column index in EditControl by using the `GetCurrentWordColumn` method and `CurrentColumn` property.

 {% tabs %}